AI Image Looks Soft or Low-Detail: 6 Causes, Fast Fix

-You expected sharp eyelashes, fabric weave, dust on the floor — and what you got looks like a smartphone JPEG from 2010.
-The image is technically correct (right subject, right pose), but it’s soft, plasticky, and reads “low quality” at a glance.
+You expected sharp eyelashes, fabric weave, dust on the floor.
+What you got looks like a smartphone JPEG from 2010: the subject and pose are right, but the image is soft, plasticky, and reads “low quality” at a glance.

 Common causes